psychemedia/sin-eater-resources/resources/RLJNL_rhyl-journal.md

 5th January 1901
 p8

+TO DO

 Folklorists declare that the descendants of the Silurians possess some of the strangest reminders of primitive worship.
 These are to be found on the borders of Wales.
-Even as late as two hun- dred years ago the people of i I eref ordshire hirtd poor people as sin-eaters, who were to take upon ibem the sins of deceased persons.
-When the corpse was taken oat of the house and laid upon the bier a loaf of bread was brought out and de- livered to the sin-eater over the corpse, as also a Mazird-bowl of maple wood full of beer, which he was to drink up, and sixpence in money," in con- sideration whereof he took upon him ipso facto all the sins of the defunct and freed him or her from walking after they were dead."
+Even as late as two hun- dred years ago the people of Herefordshire hirtd poor people as sin-eaters, who were to take upon ibem the sins of deceased persons.
+When the corpse was taken oat of the house and laid upon the bier a loaf of bread was brought out and delivered to the sin-eater over the corpse, as also a Mazird-bowl of maple wood full of beer, which he was to drink up, and sixpence in money," in con- sideration whereof he took upon him ipso facto all the sins of the defunct and freed him or her from walking after they were dead."
 One who remem- bered a in-eater describes him as "a long,le«n,ug!y, (lamentable, poor rascal."
 No wonder, considering bis diet.

 ---